changhugo/article/dcr_DAE.md

 This article is a follow up on the [2108 Decred roadmap](https://blog.decred.org/2018/02/28/2018-Decred-Roadmap/) in which Decentralized Autonomous Entities (DAE) was mentioned.
 I am not a developer, so there could be many factual errors in this article, but I hope to spark discussions by describing how I think Decred can evolve.
 If my envisioning future is feasible, there will be massive demand to use the Decred blockchain, and will further establish Decred as a superior store of value (SoV).

 Decred was created to be a better version of Bitcoin, and this vision can be ultimately realized by setting up an ecosystem that allows the creation of DAEs on the Decred blockchain.
 Such an ecosystem can be used to store value, make payment and co-ordinate workforces.
-To realize such a vision, Decred has to first completely transform itself into a DAE and set as an example to convince people the value of such an innovative organizational structure.
+To realize such a vision, Decred has to first completely transform itself into a DAE and set as an example to convince people the value of such innovative organizational structure.
 At this moment, Decred is the most successful project working towards this goal.
 The recently passed proposal to [decentralize treasury spending](https://proposals.decred.org/proposals/c96290a2478d0a1916284438ea2c59a1215fe768a87648d04d45f6b7ecb82c3f) is a key step towards a DAE.
-After the proposal is implemented, Decred would be the first DAE working prototype.

  ### Decred as a true DAE
-After being established as a DAE prototype, Decred still has some items to implement to become a true DAE that I envision:
+After treasury spending is decentralized, Decred still has some items to implement to become a true DAE that I envision:
 1. After each proposal is approved, there needs to be a system to track implementation status.
 It can be an extension of the [contractor management system](https://github.com/decred/contractor-mgmt) (CMS) that helps the community to easily track project status.
 Such a system will serve as the foundation of budget planning.
-2. [Decentralizing treasury spending]((https://proposals.decred.org/proposals/c96290a2478d0a1916284438ea2c59a1215fe768a87648d04d45f6b7ecb82c3f)) has to be implemented.
-3. We need to create a special kind of address that can only be spent by a smart contract controlled by Politeia.
-I call this new address as “treasury address”, which I will explain later.
+2. We need to create a special kind of address that can only be spent by a smart contract controlled by Politeia.
+I call this new address “treasury address”, which I will explain later.
-4. We need to make sure [VSPs](https://docs.decred.org/faq/proof-of-stake/voting-service-providers/) are not allowed to change the votes selected by PoS stakers.
+3. We need to make sure [VSPs](https://docs.decred.org/faq/proof-of-stake/voting-service-providers/) are not allowed to change the votes selected by PoS stakers.
 This can further decentralize Decred and protect the system against attacks.
-5. We need to further decentralize Politeia by setting up multiple instances that are managed by different contractors who govern each other.
+4. We need to further decentralize Politeia by setting up multiple instances that are managed by different contractors who govern each other.
 Decentralizing Politeia can make sure there is no single point of failure.
 3-5 Politeia operators can be elected by stakeholders and they will be funded by the treasury.

 ### Decred as a DAE Infrastructure Provider
 After Decred becomes a true DAO/DAE, the next step is to help other suitable organizations to transform into DAE.
 Which organizations are suitable DAE candidates?
 Charities, NGOs, and non-profit organizations.
 These entities do not compete for profits, so they can afford to be less efficient.
 In contrast, openness, transparency, and fairness are much more important.
 A DAE structure can effectively help these non-profit entities to save operational expenses associated with keeping themselves transparent and to enable a global team structure that can easily scale.